SAP-samples/integrated-business-planning-excel-addin-vba-samples/README.md

 ## How to obtain support

 These VBA samples are meant for test purpose.
-Hence we don't offer any support.
+Hence, we don't offer any support.
 However, you may raise a question in the GitHub discussions or in the [SAP Community Q&A](https://answers.sap.com/index.html).

 ## Contributing